 The high-carbon steel is perfect for light sparring, although the delicate cross would probably not allow intense combat.
 The Grip is leather-wrapped wood.
 The cross and pommel are brass and the side-entry sheath is rugged double-stitched leather.

 This is a reproduction of type of sword known as the Kilij, or Kilic (depending on your mood and ability to pronounce words ending in 'J').
 The Kilij was a fearsome sword in the Ottoman empire, when men in armless chairs conquered most of the areas of the Mediterranean east of Italy.
 Okay, so we're kidding about the chairs, but we're serious about the conquering stuff.
 The Ottoman empire was one of the longest running empires in history, spanning from the late 13th century to the early 20th century.

 These backswords were used in the later days of the empire and featured a fearsome flare towards the tip.
 This flare, known as a 'yelman' did indeed make men yell in fear.
 Aside from its holy-crap shock value, the yelman gave the sword a better heft towards the front and much more power when used to slash.
 If you were hit by one of these swords, you were probably going to lose a piece of you.

 Some Kilijeses (okay, I truly have no idea what the plural of Kilij is.
-Deal with it) had even larger flares at the tip, which made the slash even more devestating, but also made the weapon a little more cumbersome.
+Deal with it) had even larger flares at the tip, which made the slash even more devastating, but also made the sword a little more cumbersome.
 You've seen Kilijesessesees before in movies like Indiana Jones: Raiders of the Last Ark, Aladin and Sinbad.
-The weapon falls into the Western classification of Scimitar, in the same family as the Shamshir
+The sword falls into the Western classification of Scimitar, in the same family as the Shamshir

 and the Tulwar.